uxtely/ops-utils/freebsd-setup/README.md

 - The orchestration server is not up
 - Some device didn't unmount like `/dev/cd`
   - `pwait` or `sleep 2` help to finish killing some processes.

-## Notes
-### installerconfig.sh
-It could be injected into a boot ISO as `/etc/installerconfig` (without extension), as we used to do.
-That runs it automatically on boot.
-But still requires manually entering the disk encryption password.
-Therefore, it's not worth all the extra effort, plus it needs extra cooperation of the hosting provider.

-### TODO
-Instead of using the laptop, init-location-installer-bundle.sh should be triggered in Orch.